How to Make the Most of Your Social Security Statement

 Now that we have discussed how the estimated benefits are calculated, I want to draw your attention to the assumptions being made in the calculation of your benefit estimates.
 On the second page, you will see a section that looks like this:

 The dollar amount shown on the second line is the amount that was last reported to Social Security on your behalf.
 In our case, we will assume this was the amount the individual made in 2017 since we are looking at a 2018 benefit statement.
 The importance of this number cannot be understated.
-Your benefit estimates are based off a calculation which assumes that you will continue to make $46,770 per year between now and your full retirement age.
+Your benefit estimates are based on a calculation that assumes you will continue to make $46,770 per year between now and your full retirement age.
 If that is not an accurate assumption, your benefit estimates may not be accurate.
 For example, if an individual is planning to retire at age 62 but not take Social Security benefits until their full retirement age, they will have four zeros over those upcoming years instead of the assumed $46,770.
-Given that the benefit estimates are based off the top 35 years of earnings as previously discussed, this could mean that the benefit estimates shown on your statement are inflated due to these assumptions being incorrect.
+Given that the benefit estimates are based on the top 35 years of earnings, as previously discussed, this could mean that the benefit estimates shown on your statement are inflated due to these assumptions being incorrect.

 How do I change the assumptions?